-I am going, to be honest with you learning a new language is hard work.
-It takes consistency, perseverance, time and dedication to learning a language.
+I am going, to be honest with you language learning is hard work!
+It takes consistency, perseverance, time and dedication to learn a new language.
 However, the good news is there are lots of awesome techniques in which to help you achieve your language learning goals.
 One of the most beneficial techniques for me is learning new things mindfully, and that is going to be the focus of this post.

 Mindfulness, in a nutshell, is defined as:

 “Bringing one’s complete attention to the present experience on a moment-to-moment basis” – Marlatt & Kristeller, (1999)

 Mindfulness can powerfully enhance performance; indeed many successful people use it, such as athletes, entrepreneurs, actors, and musicians.
 If you are learning something new, you want to listen mindfully, you want to practice mindfully, You want visual stimulus, you want to absorb the new information and the new skills as efficiently as possible.
 Mindfulness can be used to enhance your performance as a language learner.
 Just 30-45 minutes language learning a day using mindfulness can make you more productive than 40 minutes unfocused language learning using gadgets.